matteocontrini/locuspocusbot/README.md

 ## Requirements

-MySQL is required for the bot to work.
+MongoDB is required for the bot to work.
 Data about users and groups will be stored in the database.
-The application is tested to work with **MySQL 8.0.15.**

-When running the application, database migrations are automatically applied.

 ## Configuration